Home » Email Forwarding Reflects on You

 • If you forward one person’s email to another to play one against the other, that’s called being manipulative.

-• If you have questions for one person based on another person’s comments, type a new email with your concerns and address them to that person.
+• If you have questions for one person based on another person’s comments, the right thing to do is type a new email with your concerns and address them to that person.
+Otherwise you look like you’re backstabbing.

-• Don’t forward without the other party’s knowledge with a “See what they said?” tone.
-That is unless you want your trust factor to take a hit.
-Those you forward to will wonder if you are doing the same to them.
+• Don’t forward without the other party’s knowledge with a “See what they said?” comment unless you want your trust factor to take a hit.
+Those you forward to will wonder, and rightfully so, if you are doing the same to them.

 • If you forward personal emails from one friend to another without the original sender’s permission to say, “Can you believe this?” you are not a friend—shame on you.

-• If you forward jokes, silly forwards, or political commentary to everyone in your address book simply because you want to — don’t.
-Can’t take the time to type a personal note to the person you are forwarding to because it applies specifically to them?
-Then don’t bother forwarding.
+• You forward jokes, silly forwards, or political commentary to everyone in your address book simply because you want to.
+How about don’t.
+If you cannot take the time to type a personal note to the person you are forwarding to because it applies specifically to them, don’t bother forwarding.
 Your contacts will appreciate this extra effort.

-• You will be perceived as lazy and demanding if you forward without comment.
-What do you think it says about a person who cannot take the time to type a Hello, add a brief instruction, and a TIA?
+• If you forward without comment, you will be perceived as lazy and demanding.
+What do you think it says about a person who cannot take the time to type a Hello, add a brief instruction, and include a TIA?
 Bossy, selfish, and discourteous?

 • If you forward emails that are not right for the workplace and think that putting NSFW (Not Safe For Work) in the subject takes you off the hook — it doesn’t.
-Doing so shows you have no respect for your job, employer, or that of whom you are sending to.
+Doing so shows you have no respect for your job, employer, or those you are sending a message to.
 Nice…

 • If you think those whose emails you forward will never find out, don’t count on it.
 Your forwards can be forwarded back to them without your knowledge.
 Paybacks a…